Gossamer Gear’s The One and the Durston X-Mid 1 Solid: First Impressions

 In the last few years our winter hiking community has been doing more non-winter events—overnight coastal trips and section hiking the PCT, as well as other summer and fall trips not involving snow.
 We are in the process of learning more about ultra-light summer gear.

 For these milder-weather events, trekking pole tents offer a significant weight reduction by eliminating tent poles and using trekking poles instead.
 Late summer and early fall are times when ultra-light backpacking methods work well.
-For this reason I started looking into trekking pole tents that I could recommend to others hikers in our group.
-After researching available options, I reached out to Durston and Gossamer Gear to see if they would allow me to tryout their tents.
+For this reason, I started looking into trekking pole tents that I could recommend to other hikers in our group.
+After researching available options, I reached out to Durston and Gossamer Gear to see if they would allow me to try out their tents.

 I was attracted to their tents for two main reasons, both offered a significant weight reduction compared to free-standing 3-season tents and both were affordable compared to Dyneema alternatives.
 Cost is important because many hikers in our community have already invested in 4-season tents and other winter gear.
 If you’re buying a second tent that you will only use for a few trips out of the year, you don’t want to burn through a lot of cash.

-I asked Durston to send me their X-Mid 1 and Durston suggested that the X-Mid 1 Solid, a version of the X-Mid that is oriented towards use in colder conditions including winter use and trekking in windswept areas.”
+I asked Durston to send me their X-Mid 1 and Durston suggested that the X-Mid 1 Solid, a version of the X-Mid that “is oriented towards use in colder conditions including winter use and trekking in windswept areas.”
 This seemed reasonable, so I accepted that offer.
-I ask Gossamer Gear to send their tent called “The One.”
+I asked Gossamer Gear to send their tent called “The One.”
 Both are solo tents.

 Basic specs compared